ttwu/2nd-semester-introduction-to-computer-science-principles/units/5b_unit/readme.md

     - Also note that after you loaded the page, in your cloud9 terminal, it will show:
     ![log](https://github.com/ttwu/2nd-semester-introduction-to-computer-science-principles/blob/master/units/5b_unit/webapp06.PNG)
     That shows that our server code got a reqest for the "/" page and it successfully responded.

+### What's happening here? ###
-2.  __The major parts of the webapp__ (Notes are already in comments of provided code.)
+1. Look over the comments in the code. __Each major parts of the webapp__ is numbered.
-    * 1.  need to import web.py (since we need to use this library)
-    * 2.  need to create a mapping from url to python classes that will handle the request.
-        * *('/', 'helloWorldApp')* means that if someone accesses the root page '/', my helloWorldApp class is the class that will know what information to send back.
-    * 3. create a class by the same name as the mapping above.  (in this case, helloWorldApp)
-    * 4. inside this class, write a __GET__ method that returns a string.
-    * 5. need this chunk of code so that it will run the rest of the code you just wrote.
+2.  __When you first run your program in Cloud 9,__
+    - web is imported
+    - urls variable gets created (with a mapping of the page https://\<your id>\.c9users.io/ to helloWorldApp class)
+    - helloWorldApp class gets defined, but that code does NOT run yet.
+    - we call a method called "application" from the web library that passes in our urls variable and it gives us back something we store into the variable app
+    - then we call run() from that app variable
+    - now that program is continuously running __on a Cloud 9 server__, waiting for someone to ask it for information
+3.  __When you go to the website in a web browser.__
+    - since you're going to the root of https://\<your id>\.c9users.io/, that means you want the "/" page
+    - the running program get the request for "/" an based on the urls variable, it knows to use the helloWorldApp
+    - when you go to a website, that is called a __get__ request, so now the program knows to go to the helloWorldApp and call the __GET__ method you've filled out
+    - the GET method returns a string which web library knows to use and turn into HTML for your browser

 ### Exercises ###
-*For these questions, please type up the answers and submit them via Google Classroom.*
+*For all Exercises questions, please type up the answers into a word doc and submit them to the email:  jdirksen@sanmateohigh.org*

 1. Break something in your Hello World app that is not a syntax error.
-Like adding a string and an int together.
+(Like adding a string and an int together.)
     - What happens when you run the webapp?
     - What happens when you try to load the page now?
         - What do you see in the browser?